On-Site Program Requirements

 Enrollment in these classes is limited and preference will be given to students majoring in Music or Studio Art.
 We ask that you submit an informal paragraph via email (please see deadlines below), expressing interest and demonstrating prior and relevant academic experience and the reasons why you would like to take a class at one of our partner institutions.

 Musicians coming to Florence who wish to continue their study can do so with private instructors at the Accademia del Maggio Musicale Fiorentino.
 The Accademia offers one on one instruction in voice, piano, string and wind instruments, and percussion.
 Contact the Stanford in Florence staff for further information.

 Florence is truly an ideal location for art students.
-While the Program offers at least one course in Art History per quarter and Studio Art in the spring, those pursuing the fine arts might want to consider taking a course at the Accademia Italiana which offers highly specialized classes in studio art, fashion, industrial and graphic design to an Italian and international student body.
+While the Program offers at least one course in Art History per quarter, those pursuing the fine arts might want to consider taking a course at the Accademia Italiana which offers highly specialized classes in studio art, fashion, industrial and graphic design to an Italian and international student body.
 Interested students coming to Florence in the fall and winter quarters can choose from a list of courses that will be made available.
 Contact the Stanford in Florence staff for further information.